data-forge-notebook/data-forge-notebook/README.md

 pnpm start
 ```

-It is runs in "dev" mode with live reload enabled.
+It runs in "dev" mode with live reload enabled.

 The plugins (which are complete web pages in their own right) and also served in "dev" mode from the `./plugins` directory.
 You can edit the code for the plugins, but you might have to manually refresh the browser to